Journal

 • Which option reaches usable output fastest?

-• Who owns business result after delivery?
+• Who owns the business result after delivery?

 Cost of delay